WHAT IS THIS STUDY?

 PART 1: TAKE OUR SURVEY

 You can take our survey remotely from the comfort of your home.
 Your answers are anonymous.
 They will not be linked to your name or any other contact info.
 One of our team members will ask you questions about your health and sexual experiences.
-The whole interview takes around 45 minutes and you get paid $50 after you are done with the entire study process.
+The whole interview takes around an hour and you can make up to $160 after you are done with the entire study process.
 Many past participants have told us that they enjoyed the experience and they were very comfortable with our team members during the interview.
 If you do not have access to a smart phone or a laptop, you can also take the survey via phone.

-PART 2: TAKE A RAPID HIV AND HCV TEST
+PART 2: TAKE RAPID HIV, RAPID HCV, AND STI TESTS

-After your survey, you can make an appointment to come into our CrescentCare office at 1631 Elysian Fields, where you will be met by a team member who will give you an HIV and HCV test.
-Both of these tests are quick and simple.
+After your survey, you can make an appointment to come into our CrescentCare office at 1631 Elysian Fields, where you will be met by a team member who will give you rapid HIV and rapid HCV tests.
+These tests are quick and simple.
 The team member will prick your finger and use a few drops of blood.
-You will get your answers right away and you will get paid another $50.
+You will get your answers right away and you will get paid another $30.
 You can also opt to do a home-based HIV test.
 You will be given the choice.